-Why do bladder problems often seem worse in the winter?
-Why can going from the warm out into the cold result in an urge to urinate?
+Why do bladder problems often seem worse in cold weather?
+Why can going from a cosy, warm room out into the cold result in an urge to urinate?
 Why can incontinence issues seem worse after a night out, a few glasses of wine, a couple of pints of beer or a party?
 And do men suffer more than women?
-Benenden Hospital Urologist Steve Garnett has some answers to the most commonly-asked questions.
+Our Consultant Urologist Mr Steve Garnett has some answers to the most commonly-asked questions.

-Steve Garnett is the lead Urologist at Benenden Hospital.
-He said there is always an influx of patients with urinary symptoms over the winter period and especially in the new year.
+Steve Garnett is the lead Consultant Urologist at Benenden Hospital.
+According to Mr Garnett, there's always an influx of patients with urinary symptoms over the winter period and especially in the new year.

 The amount of men and women who suffer with urinary symptoms is roughly even, but women are much more likely to seek help at an earlier stage.

-Mr Garnett said: “Men are more likely to suffer in silence.
-They are not so good at talking about their health problems.
-Often it is their wives or girlfriends who persuade them to see a doctor, as they are fed up with being woken up several times during the night, or they find it is affecting their lives too.
+“Men are more likely to suffer in silence" he says.
+"They're not so good at talking about their health problems.
+Often it's their spouse or partner who persuades them to see a doctor, as they're fed up with being woken up several times during the night.
+In some cases, they find that it's affecting their lives too.

 “Men can start to worry about prostate cancer if they have an increased need to urinate, if they strain while urinating or feel that their bladder hasn't fully emptied after each visit to the toilet.
-These symptoms should not be ignored, but they do not mean that someone definitely has prostate cancer.
-It is more likely that they are caused by something else, such as benign prostate enlargement (Benign Prostatic Hyperplasia) which can be treated with a Urolift® procedure at Benenden Hospital."
+These symptoms should not be ignored, but they don't mean that someone definitely has prostate cancer.
+It's more likely that they are caused by something else, such as benign prostate enlargement (Benign Prostatic Hyperplasia) which can be treated with a Urolift® procedure at Benenden Hospital."

-“If you feel your urinary symptoms are getting worse or disrupting your life you should seek professional advice.
+“If you feel that your urinary symptoms are getting worse, or disrupting your life, you should seek professional advice as soon as possible.
 It might be that you are tired all day because you have had to get up to pee several times during the night, or you might find that you don’t want to go out to places if you don’t know where the toilets are.
 You might avoid the cinema or the theatre, or for a drive in your car, as you worry that you won’t be able to sit through an entire film or play or be able to find a toilet en route.”